-Houston Audubon is accepting applications for its 2020 Young Professionals Advisory Council (YPAC) through November 29, 2019.
-The goal of the YPAC is to engage the next generation of conservationists and to build awareness of Houston Audubon’s mission among young professionals.
+The goal of Houston Audubon's Young Professionals Advisory Council is to engage the next generation of conservationists and to build awareness of Houston Audubon’s mission among young professionals.
 YPAC members have the chance to make a significant impact in the world of bird conservation and play an important role in enhancing wildlife habitat.

 The inaugural Young Professionals Advisory Council kicked off in 2019 during Houston Audubon’s 50th anniversary year with 17 dedicated members.
 This group of passionate young conservationists launched the first ever Houston Bird Week and successfully ran a contest to determine the official Bird of Houston – the Yellow-crowned Night-Heron.